Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * one solution is to restrict movements to all negative or all positive angles for A or B, in most cases negative one, because the angle range is often the greatest for negative angles.
 E. g. a typical A angle range is -120 to +30 degrees, so negative angles are preferred.
 In the CAM program there is often a setting to prefer positive or negative angles.
 * another solution can be to set the C rotation speed to 0 while being in the 0 degree area.
 But the result will be an inexact movement.
 This may or may not be acceptable

-# DH parameters
+# general procedure to configure

 The configuration of the DH parameters, which are specified by the Dn parameters, depends on where the axes are located, their direction and where the angle 0 degree is located.
 The DWC plugin RobotViewer shall help configuring (this tool is in development).

 A good approach is:
 * set B"robotType=..." similar to the existing hardware.
 This will set part of the parameters.
+Possible values are documented on the configuration page
 * issue M669 to see the current settings, especially the Dn parameter values
 * decide where the reference coordination point is located, where the position and orientation doesn't change.
 This is called base or origin.
 * build the chain from base to the hotend.
 Often this is base-Y-X-Tool or base-Y-X-Z-Tool